 2018-2019 Distinguished Visiting Scientist: Rebecca Saxe

-Cognitive neuroscientist and professor in the MIT Department of Brain and Cognitive Sciences, Dr. Saxe will share her research.
-The event is free and open to the public, but registration is required.
+Cognitive neuroscientist and professor in the MIT Department of Brain and Cognitive Sciences, Dr. Saxe shared her research.

 April 15, 2019

 Kwame Alexander and Friends - The Versify Tour